kfoozminus/cheatsheets/kubernetes.md

   - `matchExpressions` is a list of label selector requirements.
 The requirements are ANDed. +optional
     - `key` is the label key that the selector applies to. type: string
     - `operator` represents a key's relationship to a set of values.
 Valid operators are In, NotIn, Exists and DoesNotExist.
     - `values` is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch. +optional (QJenny: merge patch?)
+This array is replaced during a strategic merge patch. +optional (UJenny: merge patch?)
   - All of the requirements, from both matchLabels and matchExpressions are ANDed together – they must all be satisfied in order to match.